 For the purpose of adjusting the annual range/oven energy consumption for calculating the rating, EULLA shall be adjusted by EULRO, which shall be calculated as the annual range/oven energy use derived by the procedures in this section minus the annual range/oven energy use derived for the Energy Rating Reference Home in Section 4.2.2.5.1, converted to MBtu/y, where MBtu/y = (kWh/y) / 293 or (therms/y) / 10, whichever is applicable.

-For range/oven energy use, internal gains in the Rated Home shall be modified by 80% of the range/oven EULRO converted to Btu/day as follows: EULRO * 106 / 365.
-Of this total amount, internal gains shall be apportioned as follows, depending on fuel type:
+For range/oven energy use, Internal Gains in the Rated Home shall be modified by 80% of the range/oven EULRO converted to Btu/day as follows: EULRO * 106 / 365.
+Of this total amount, Internal Gains shall be apportioned as follows, depending on fuel type:

-a) For electric range/ovens, 90% sensible internal gains and 10% latent internal gains
+a) For electric range/ovens, 90% sensible Internal Gains and 10% latent Internal Gains

-b) For gas range/ovens, 80% sensible internal gains and 20% latent internal gains.
+b) For gas range/ovens, 80% sensible Internal Gains and 20% latent Internal Gains.

+Internal Gains shall not be modified for range/oven equipment located outside the Rated Home.

 Clothes Dryers.
-Clothes Dryer annual energy use for the Rated Home shall be determined in accordance with Equation 4.2-6.
+Clothes Dryer annual energy use for the Rated Home shall be determined in accordance with Equation 4.2-7, and shall be based on the clothes dryer located within the Rated Home.
+If no clothes dryer is located within the Rated Home, a clothes dryer in the nearest shared laundry room on the project site shall be used, if available for daily use by the occupants of the Rated Home.
+If the shared laundry room has multiple clothes dryers, the clothes dryer with the lowest EF or CEF shall be used.

 kWh/y = 12.5*(164+46.5*Nbr)*FU/EFdry*(CAPw/MEF